repat/droid-break/README.md

 ## Technical stuff
 * [neocities.org](neocities.org "neocities.org") doesn't allow folders, so everthing is in the main folder.
 A bit chaotic but it works I guess.
+* Please use just plain HTML5/CSS/JS, as no other language is supported(no PHP, Perl, Python, whatsorever)

 ## Planned features
 * [Localize with jquery-18n](https://github.com/recurser/jquery-i18n "jquery-i18n")